 SUBMISSION REQUIREMENTS for Conservation and Community Leadership Module:

 1. Create a Powerpoint, Keynote, or Google Slides digital presentation detailing your project step-by-step.
+Presentations should not exceed 30 slides.
 Your presentation may include photographs, video, audio, charts, graphs, text, reference to a website, graphics, and media.
 The goal is to tell us the story or stories of your project: how you planned or imagined it would go, how that matched the reality, what you learned, who or what was impacted, challenges you faced, people you met along the way and helped you out, and so on.

 File Naming Convention for the Conservation and Community Leadership Module: